Library Membership

 4.0 Expiration

-• Non-Resident Cards expire either monthly or annually, depending on option selected
+• Non-Resident Cards expire either monthly or annually, depending on option selected and must be renewed in person

 • Internet Access Cards expire annually